andr1976/HydDown/docs/MANUAL.md

 - $T_1$ is the upstream temperature [K]
 - $Z_1$ is the upstream compressibility [-]

-In HydDown the piping geometry factor is not yet implemented and asuumed to be 1.
+In HydDown the piping geometry factor is not yet implemented and asumed to be 1.
 The pressure drop ratio $x_{sizing}$ used for sizing is determined as the lesser of the actual pressure drop ratio, $x$, and the choked pressure drop ratio $x_{choked}$.
 The actual pressure drop ratio is given by:

 $$ x \frac{\Delta p}{p_1}$$